mykle1/MMM-Lottery/README.md

 | `updateInterval` | `5*60*1000` | 5 minutes. |
 | `initialLoadDelay` | `3250` | Module load delay in ms. |
 | `retryDelay` | `2500`  |Delay to retry fetching data. |

+## Credits

+I would be remiss if I did not mention "Bropane" and his assistance.
+He prefers to remain anonymous.
+Also, I would like to thank Dr Mads Haahr, School of Computer Science and Statistics, Trinity College, Dublin 2, Ireland, for being kind enough to answer my email.
+Dr Haahr founded, and is the CEO of RANDOM.org where the numbers are generated.